ncatlab/nlab-content/pages/4/0/5/2/2504/content.md

   \,.
 $$

-In the [[model structure on L-infinity algebras|homotopy theory of L-infinity algebra]] this means that
+In the [[model structure on L-infinity algebras|homotopy theory of L-infinity algebras]] this means that

 $$
   \array{